The Disease Model of Alcoholism

 Commit to Freedom Today

 So, is alcoholism a disease?
 Clean Recovery Centers believes that the best way to approach alcohol dependency is to treat it as such.
 This helps to remove the weight of personal guilt that people often harbor for developing substance dependence disorders.
-For more information about the disease model and how this applies to your treatment regime, feel free to send an email to email@example.com.
+For more information about the disease model and how this applies to your alcoholism treatment regime, feel free to call us at 888-330-2532 today.